Tyriar/vscode-theme-sapphire/README.md

 **Find highlight** is used for all matches of find in file (<kbd>ctrl</kbd>/<kbd>cmd</kbd>+<kbd>f</kbd>) and find in files (<kbd>ctrl</kbd>/<kbd>cmd</kbd>+<kbd>shift</kbd>+<kbd>f</kbd>).
 It's colored in red with the active find selection bring brighter than the others and also having a background highlight.

 ![Find highlight](images/find-highlight.png)

+## Release notes

+**v0.0.2**

+- Added a color specific for block quotes in markdown
+- Lightened the comment color so that it has slightly better contrast with the diff background [#1](https://github.com/Tyriar/vscode-theme-sapphire/issues/1)

+**v0.0.1**

+Initial release